 Child Support Enforcement And Modification Help

-Child support in the state of Minnesota is calculated according to a formula set forth in the Minnesota child support guideline statute.
+Child support in Minnesota is calculated according to a formula set forth in the state’s child support guideline statute.
 While the court has final say in the amount of child support owed, understanding what the formula takes into account should provide you with an idea of how much you may owe or how much your child is eligible to receive.

 Since child support is intended for the benefit of any children in a marriage, it is not optional nor are child support responsibilities suspended or discharged should your ex-spouse declare bankruptcy or move to another state.

 At Burns & Hansen, P.A., our Minneapolis lawyers review the financial issues involved in child support and enforcement cases, explain how much you are likely to owe, how your taxes could be impacted and what your child is eligible to receive in cases involving disability benefits and medical coverage.

 Understanding the financial issues involved is essential in protecting your rights and interests during child support negotiations or enforcement hearings.
 To schedule a free initial consultation and to discuss your case, contact our child support attorneys at Burns & Hansen, P.A., today.

 Enforcement – When Child Support Isn’t Paid

 Failure to pay child support carries serious consequences.
 Depending on the nature of the case and the amount owed, a noncustodial parent in arrears on child support payments could face loss of their driver’s license, seized assets, garnished wages, damage to their credit history, jail or even federal prosecution if the child in question resides in another state.
 If you are in arrears or if you are a custodial parent of a child who has not received court-ordered child support payments, our attorneys can explain the options available to you.